December 22, 2022

 When discussing child support with obligors, we are often asked “how long do I have to pay child support?”.
 Child support typically continues until the child is 18 and graduated from high school, or unless the child marries, is legally emancipated, or passes away.

 In rare cases, child support can end early.
-This could occur if the parents reconcile and remarry to each other.
+This could occur if the parents reconcile and remarry each other.
 If the custodial parent receives a large inheritance for the care of the child, they may wish to relieve the non-custodial parent of the financial responsibility of monthly child support and can petition to modify or terminate child support.

 Informal agreements made between co-parents do not change the court-ordered amount.
 The amount of standard child support in Texas can only be changed with a court order.

+What happens if you don't pay child support in Texas?
 Two scenarios exist where you could go to jail for failing to pay child support: